 It is proposed to append some CMVP candidates in the pairwise merge candidate list.
 The maximum size of the pairwise merge candidate list is increased by 6 and 2 for low delay and non-low delay pictures, respectively.
 The maximum number of pairwise candidates is kept unchanged.

-When deriving the additional CMVP candidates, only the center position of the current block is checked to find traced MVs or BVs.